 In keeping with our departmental vision, to "be known within the wider community for our sportsmanship and enjoyment of Hiking and Outdoor Pursuits", we will also prepare our year 10 students for a 2 day hiking and camping expedition, culminating in the expedition itself within the school's locale.

-Teacher Responsible: Mr. Raymond Chan
+Teacher Responsible: Mr. Matthew Ho, Head of Physical Education